Theorem 1

 So, suppose that

-So suppose that the following are axioms of $\Delta_{TB}$ occurring in $P$
+So suppose that the following are axioms of occurring in

 Ketland 1999: "Deflationism and Tarski's Paradise" (Mind).The main point of this paper was to argue that deflationary truth theories should (and indeed do, usually) satisfy a conservation condition, but adequate theories should satisfy a reflection condition.
 This reflection condition is Leitgeb's adequacy condition (b) in